The Book of Thetford

 October 2023 – May 2024

-Long-time Festival collaborators, Andy Field and Beckie Darlington, led this project in which young people from four Thetford primary schools created an imaginative ‘guidebook’ to their town.
+Long-time Festival collaborators, Andy Field and Beckie Darlington, led this project in which pupils from four Thetford primary schools created an imaginative ‘guidebook’ to their town.

-Part fictional imagining, part actual guidebook, The Book of Thetford allowed young people to write stories about life on their streets as they see it.
+Part fictional imagining, part actual guidebook, The Book of Thetford allowed the children to write stories about life on their streets as they see it.
 They drew new maps of their neighbourhood, named those places they care about that may not be noticed by others, and proposed new monuments to honour their unrecognised heroes.

 Andy Field and Beckie Darlington